-After a thorough cleaning of the internal and external components of the M2, the following steps should be applied to extend the life of your unit.
+After a thorough cleaning of the internal and external components of the M2-G, the following steps should be applied to extend the life of your unit.

 - Prolonged periods of storage require extra care of the pump to protect from rusting internally.
-Separate the pump (as you would to replace the seal) to dry and spray with a protective oil film. - Prolonged periods of storage require other preparation.
-See engine OEM manuals.
+Separate the pump (as you would to replace the seal) to dry and spray with a protective oil film. - Prolonged periods of storage require engine preparation.
+See engine operator's manual.